Flood Exposure and Asset Repricing

 Two-Way Fixed Effects DiD

 A simple TWFE DiD with a binary post-treatment indicator estimates the average treatment effect.
-The coefficient is positive but imprecisely estimated, consistent with the event study showing effects that build gradually over time and would be attenuated in a single-period pooled estimate that averages early (near-zero) and late (large negative) effects.
+The coefficient is negative but imprecisely estimated, consistent with the event study showing effects that build gradually over time.
+A single-period pooled estimate averages early (near-zero) and late (large negative) effects, yielding a small, insignificant average.

 | (1) TWFE DiD | |